openharmony/docs/en/application-dev/reference/errorcodes/errorcode-bundle.md

 **Description**

-When an API for querying the profile is called, the configuration file does not exist
+When an API for querying the profile is called, the profile does not exist.

 **Possible Causes**